 Pneumocystis jirovecii pneumonia (PCP), previously known as Pneumocystis carinii pneumonia, is an opportunistic fungal lung infection occurring almost exclusively in immunocompromised individuals.
-In 50% of cases, PCP is the first manifestation of AIDS (acquired immune deficiency syndrome), but it may be caused by other immunodeficiencies, including primary immunodeficiency disorders, immunodeficiency resulting from malignancy, following a solid organ or stem cell transplant, or secondary to the long-term use of immunosuppressants such as high-dose steroids.
-PCP should be suspected in patients with a history of progressive dyspnea and a dry cough with resistance to standard antibiotic treatment.
-Signs that support this diagnosis include a CD4 count < 200/μL, an increased beta-D-glucan level, and diffuse bilateral infiltrates on chest imaging.
+It is an HIV-associated condition but may be caused by other immunodeficiencies, including primary immunodeficiency disorders, immunodeficiency resulting from malignancy, following a solid organ or stem cell transplant, or secondary to the long-term use of immunosuppressants such as high-dose steroids.
+PCP should be suspected in immunocompromised patients with a history of progressive dyspnea, dry cough, or hypoxia.
+Other findings that further support the diagnosis include an increase in β-d-Glucan and LDH levels, and diffuse bilateral infiltrates on chest imaging.
 PCP is confirmed if P. jirovecii is detected on an induced sputum sample, bronchoalveolar lavage, or lung tissue biopsy.
 Management of PCP includes high-dose trimethoprim/sulfamethoxazole (TMP/SMX), treatment of the underlying immunodeficiency disorder, and, in some cases, adjunctive glucocorticoids.
 Prophylaxis regimens for PCP should be considered for patients with significant immunosuppression and commonly include the use of long-term, low-dose TMP/SMX.

 - Route of transmission: airborne

 Symptoms of PCP

 - Symptoms can have a gradual onset (days to weeks) and include:

 The clinical course of PCP is usually more acute and severe in HIV-negative patients compared to HIV-positive patients.
 HIV-positive patients often initially have an indolent course with mild exertional symptoms and no fever or cough.